aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 ## FrameWork-Dev
-An experimental webpage platform with integrated CMS and back office control panel for multi webpage deployment and simultaneous management that let's you navigate pages by swiping or dragging as in a booklet, inspired by Flipboard.
+An experimental webpage platform with integrated CMS and back office control panel for multi webpage deployment and simultaneous management

 ## Version history